xeniaqian94/xeniaqian94.github.io/about.md

   Hey there!
 Welcome!
 </p>

-I'm Qian Xin, currently an undergraduate student.
+I am currently an undergraduate student in Zhejiang University, graduating in 2017.

 Thanks to the Poole project.
 This personal blog is built on Poole, Jekyll and hosted on GitHub.

-For any questions, either email me [@xeniaqian94@gmail.com](xeniaqian94@gmail.com) or Linkedin me at [@xqian](http://cn.linkedin.com/in/xqian94)

-Thank you!
+If you like this blog, follow me on [Facebook](https://www.facebook.com/jazmyn.qian), [Linkedin](https://cn.linkedin.com/in/xqian94), or [GitHub](https://github.com/xeniaqian94).